cakephp/docs/en/core-libraries/logging.rst

 .. versionadded:: 2.4

 In production environments it is highly recommended that you setup your system to use syslog instead of the files logger.
-This will perform much better as any writes will be done in a (almost) non-blocking fashion and your operating  system logger can be configured separately to rotate files, pre-process writes or use a completely different storage for your logs.
+This will perform much better as all writes will be done in a (almost) non-blocking fashion.
+Your operating system logger can be configured separately to rotate files, pre-process writes or use a completely different storage for your logs.

-Using syslog is pretty much like using the default FileLog engine, you just need to specify `Syslog` as the engine to be used for logging.
-The following configuration snippet will replace the default logger with syslog, this should be done in the `bootstrap.php` file::
+Using syslog is pretty much like using the default FileLog engine; you just need to specify `Syslog` as the engine to be used for logging.
+The following configuration snippet will replace the default logger with syslog.
+This should be done in the `bootstrap.php` file::

     CakeLog::config('default', array(